MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-08-html-css-js-intro-session-extended.md

 <script src="./public/js/script.js"></script>
 {% endhighlight %}

 That's about it!
-Now let's us dive more into JavaScript
+Now let's dive more into JavaScript.

 ##Operators